MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-create-budgets.md

 The Salaries department distributes the amount on the three posting accounts.
 When you import back into the G/L budget, the three accounts are filled in with the new Excel data, summing to LCY 1.200.000, and the Heading line is blank.

-## <a name="see-related-microsoft-trainingtrainingmodulesbudgets-exchange-rates-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/budgets-exchange-rates-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/budgets-exchange-rates-dynamics-365-business-central/index)

 ## <a name="see-also" />See also